 Father and sons, or brothers could belong to two different crime families as long as they had the permission of the bosses.

-Lombardozzi speculated that former Gambino Crime Family member Johnny Robbilotto was killed by Tommy Rava and Neil Dellacroce after he decided to shift his support to Carlo Gambino.
+He speculated that former Gambino Crime Family member Johnny Robbilotto was killed by Tommy Rava and Neil Dellacroce after he decided to shift his support to Carlo Gambino.
 He said Robbilotto had initially supported Rava against Gambino in his effort to succeed Albert Anastasia.
-According to Lombardozzi, other crime families were still talking about the murder a decade later.
+According to "NY 6436-C-TE," other crime families were still talking about the murder a decade later.

-Like Santantonio, Carmine Lombardozzi told federal agents about a pre-Apalachin meeting at the estate of Richard Boiardo.
-According to Lombardozzi, this meeting was an "inquiry" into the killing of Albert Anastasia and was larger than Apalachin.
+Like Santantonio, informant "NY 6436-C-TE" told federal agents about a pre-Apalachin meeting at the estate of Richard Boiardo.
+This meeting was said to be an "inquiry" into the killing of Albert Anastasia and was larger than Apalachin.
 Attendees included Commission members Joseph Bonanno and Vito Genovese from New York, Sam Giancana from Chicago, Steve Magaddino from Buffalo, Joseph Ida from Philadelphia and Joseph Zerilli from Detroit.
-Lombardozzi said the Commission members were "feeling the pulse" of everyone there.
-Lombardozzi said he got the impression some of the bosses knew beforehand why Anastasia was killed but others were in the dark.
+The Commission members, according to the informant, were "feeling the pulse" of everyone there.
+He said he got the impression some of the bosses knew beforehand why Anastasia was killed but others were in the dark.
 The meeting ran all day until the next morning at five o'clock.

-Lombardozzi said Carlo Gambino was one of the speakers.
-He explained the murder was justified because "[Anastasia] was using people from other 'families' to kill people and he was killing some people who should not have been killed."
+Carlo Gambino was reported to be one of the speakers.
+Gambino explained the murder was justified because "[Anastasia] was using people from other 'families' to kill people and he was killing some people who should not have been killed."
 This was probably a reference to the alleged murder contract on Joseph Riccobono, Joseph Biondo and Charles Dongarra.

-Unlike Santantonio, Lombardozzi didn't disclose whether the plotters were pardoned at the end of this "inquiry," only that "it was decided to continue [the] meeting at another location."
+Unlike Santantonio, "NY 6436-C-TE" didn't disclose whether the plotters were pardoned at the end of this "inquiry," only that "it was decided to continue [the] meeting at another location."
 This second gathering turned out to be Apalachin.

-Although Lombardozzi claimed he attended both meetings, Santantonio's account of the pre-Apalachin meeting that followed Anastasia's murder appears to be more accurate.
-Lombardozzi said the meeting at Richard Boiardo's estate occurred "two months prior to the Apalachin meeting" and "was to discuss the Anastasia killing," which is impossible since Anastasia died less than three weeks before Apalachin.
+Although this informant claimed he attended both meetings, Santantonio's account of the pre-Apalachin meeting that followed Anastasia's murder appears to be more accurate.
+"NY 6436-C-TE" said the meeting at Richard Boiardo's estate occurred "two months prior to the Apalachin meeting" and "was to discuss the Anastasia killing," which is impossible since Anastasia died less than three weeks before Apalachin.

 "[Anastasia] was using people from other 'families' to kill people and he was killing some people who should not have been killed."

-In his recollection of events from ten years earlier, Lombardozzi, although an eyewitness, may have conflated details from three separate events that occurred in 1957: (i) the reconciliation meeting between Genovese and Anastasia after Frank Costello was shot in May, (ii) the pre-Apalachin meeting (or underworld trial) after Anastasia was killed, and (iii) Apalachin in November.
+In this recollection of events from ten years earlier, the informant, although an eyewitness, may have conflated details from three separate events that occurred in 1957: (i) the reconciliation meeting between Genovese and Anastasia after Frank Costello was shot in May, (ii) the pre-Apalachin meeting (or underworld trial) after Anastasia was killed, and (iii) Apalachin in November.

 At least one attempt was made to broker a truce between Albert Anastasia and Vito Genovese after Frank Costello was shot.
 Joseph Bonanno wrote in his memoir that he and the other New York bosses attended a dinner where Anastasia and Genovese kissed and hashed out a (temporary) truce.
 And a secret FBI listening device intercepted a conversation between Philadelphia mob leaders that revealed a meeting took place in the "last quarter of 1957" between Albert Anastasia, Sam Giancana, Tony Accardo, Dominic Pollina and others.